opentensor/developer-docs/docs/migration_guide.md

 `py-substrate-interface` has been completely removed as a requirement, and has been rewritten as `async-substrate-interface`.

-While the main goal of this project was initially just providing an asyncio-compatible version of py-substrate-interface for our use in `btcli` and `AsyncSubtensor`, we noticed a lot of room for improvement, so we wrote not only the async part, but also a synchronous part.
+While the main goal of this project was initially just providing an AsyncIO-compatible version of `py-substrate-interface` for our use in `btcli` and `AsyncSubtensor`, we noticed a lot of room for improvement, so we wrote not only the async part, but also a synchronous part.
 We aimed to be as API-compatible as possible, but there are a few differences (mainly in runtime calls).

 `async-substrate-interface` is its own standalone package, as is a requirement for `bittensor` and `btcli`, replacing `py-substrate-interface`.